Ahmed-Abosamra/AdvProgProj/README.md

 ## About The Project

-Modern design responsive restaurant food ordering system implemented using JavaFX
+Modern design responsive restaurant food ordering system that interacts with MySQL database implemented using JavaFX

 <p align="right">(<a href="#top">back to top</a>)</p>